JKirchartz/jkirchartz.github.com/_drafts/Solved_Problems.md

 In the early 19th Century, Europe was in the midst of the Napoleonic Wars, an Emperor was trying to re-implement his Ancien régime, inspired by stories of Alexander's Ancient Regime.
-Across the channel, The British Empire had a problem turning it's imported cotton into exports.
+Across the channel, The British Empire had a problem turning it's imported cotton and wool into exports.
 The weavers, inspired by French & American Revolutionaries, kept sabotaging the machines & threatening factory owners, protesting for better conditions, and costing the factory owners time and money.
 The Luddites were not technophobes, they were the men, women, and children working the machines and suffering in the factory conditions that had replaced their bucolic handicrafts and uprooted their entire livlihoods.
 But the British Government had a solution, they sent in government troops and violently suppressed this Luddite movement.
 Instead of